 Designed to align with standards for second grade, Meet the [animal] introduces students to 26 animals that live at the Kansas City Zoo.
 Students explore animals through ELA and math activities and participate in experiments and hands-on learning to discover how polar bears stay warm, how baby bats find their mothers, and why gibbons have opposable thumbs on their feet, among other things.
 Meet the [animal] addresses essential questions like “How do humans and animals depend on each other?”
 “What kinds of differences and similarities can be seen across the animal kingdom?” and “What connections are there between an animal’s appearance, lifestyle, and habitat?”
 Recommended for grades 1-3.

 Aligned with standards for eighth grade and above, Maintain the [animal] is a project-based learning experience that turns secondary students into conservationists.
 Students study the work of famous geneticists and conservationists like Gregor Mendel, Jane Goodall, and Stephen O’Brien, and learn about the role of genetics in animal conservation.
 Student teams research one of 6 species in the Kansas City Zoo’s collection to develop a Studbook with breeding recommendations, just like the ones used by the Association of Zoos and Aquariums (AZA).
-Students synthesize their work in a short graphic novel-style representation, which may be used as an educational tool at the Kansas City Zoo.
+Students synthesize their work in a conservation documentary filmed onsite at the Zoo.
 Recommended for grades 8+.

 Become A ZooED Teacher

 To start exploring ZooED with your students, attend a short training session to learn how to incorporate the curriculum into your classroom and receive your materials.
-Private ZooED Trainings are also available at your school or professional development days to bring ZooED to your entire grade level or district.
-Call or email the ZooED Staff at 816-595-1771 or zooED@fotzkc.org to sign up for a class or schedule a private training.
+Private ZooED Trainings are also available at your school or professional development day.
+Call or email the ZooED Staff at 816-595-1771 or ZooED@fotzkc.org to sign up for a class or schedule a private training.

 All trainings are at 5 pm at the Zoo Learning Center.